 I also understood that owning a domain name and owning a trademark are not the same thing.
 The use of a domain name only as part of a web address does not qualify as source-indicating trademark use, and even if you register a domain name with your domain registrar, you could later be forced to surrender your domain if it infringes on someone else's trademark rights.
 Merely purchasing a domain name does not give you any trademark rights.
 You have to use that domain name and moniker in the course of business and be able to prove it.
 It basically boiled down to this… If your site is just a family journal and you have no intention of ever using it for business, you don't really need to file for a trademark.
 If your site has become a source of income OR YOU INTEND IT TO, you should seriously consider filing for the registered trademark.
 Since my site had become a source of income for my family, owning the registered trademark would be advantageous.

-As part of my research, I did a preliminary search using the United States Patent and Trademark Office Trademark Search Tool to ensure that the trademark was available and to prevent receiving a registration refusal due to a likelihood of confusion.
-I did my preliminary search and determined that there weren’t any prior pending applications that would prevent me from receiving the trademark.
+As part of my research, I did a preliminary search using the United States Patent and Trademark Office Trademark Electronic Search System to ensure that the trademark was available and to prevent receiving a registration refusal due to a likelihood of confusion.
+I did my preliminary search and determined that there weren't any prior pending applications that would prevent me from receiving the trademark.
 Now came the tough part.
 Hubs and I discussed whether or not we should attempt to file on our own ($275 if we did it right) or should we hire an attorney to file for us (anywhere from $600-$1000).
 We decided to attempt to file on our own and hire someone later if needed.
 While that could end up more expensive than just hiring an attorney in the first place, if we really messed things up, it could also save us a ton if we did it ourselves successfully.

 Once we decided to move ahead, went to the USPTO site to file the TEAS Plus Form.
 We were fairly certain that we could submit a thorough and complete application, but we realized that trademark applications involve a nonrefundable fee.
 Within the application, we had to make several decisions.